api3dao/vitepress-docs/docs/explore/qrng/index.md

 cheaper, and more customizable request fulfillments.
 In addition, integrations to more chains and QRNG providers will be made available over time, and higher-level QRNG services will be built leveraging these.

+# Get Started with QRNG

+Follow [this guide](https://docs.api3.org/guides/qrng/) to get started with QRNG as a developer.

 <FlexEndTag/>